oslabs-beta/ksqlSuite/ksqljs/README.md

 ## <a name="about"></a> About the Project

-ksQlient is a lightweight Node.js client for ksqlDB, a database for streaming applications leveraging Kafka infrastructure under the hood.
+ksQlient is a **lightweight Node.js client for ksqlDB**, a database for streaming applications leveraging Kafka infrastructure under the hood.

 With our client, you can deploy stream-processing workloads on ksqlDB from within JS applications using simple, declarative SQL statements.